 The film is funded through the Arts Council’s Artist in the Community Scheme Project Realisation Award, managed by Create, the national development agency for collaborative arts.
 The Women Flower Sellers of Grafton Street Film is produced by Common Ground.

-The film will explore the creativity & artistry of the women as both business women and florists; this is a skill of street traders often not explored.
+The film explores the creativity & artistry of the women as both business women and florists; this is a skill of street traders often not explored.
 This work is the primary income of these women which supports them and their families.
 It can also be seen as a reversal of domestic roles as the women’s partners run the home while the women work on the street face to face with their customers and the pedestrians of Grafton Street.

 For the most up-to-date news on this project, follow the Instagram page.